 If you or someone you know has been misquoted by the Lariat, whether in a minor or major fashion, you can also direct the complaint to the contact us page.

 Furthermore, the Lariat is dedicated to making sure that readers gain something from our articles.
 We take measures to ensure that our writers and photographers are constructing information in the most honest and truthful way possible.
 All articles go through an intense editing cycle, and all articles will have at least three rounds of edits before being published in print or online.
 While our online site is aimed at producing quicker, more accessible content, we do not compromise quality in doing so.

 All articles marked “opinion” reflect the views of the author.
 All articles marked “editorial” reflect the views of the publication.
 Because most of our editorials are written by a single author after a publication discussion and consensus, we do give the author’s name in the byline.
 Opinion articles that are deemed to be hate speech by multiple editors will not be published.
 While we believe in the right to free speech, we do not believe in the right to belittle, harm, or marginalize others.

 As always, we encourage readers to engage critically with our publication, be it print or online.
-Any questions, comments, or concerns can be directed to the aforementioned email.
+Any questions, comments or concerns can be directed to us by email or our contact form.